Direct Acceleration of SAGA using Sampled Negative Momentum: Conclusions

 \section{Conclusions}

-In this paper, we proposed SSNM, an accelerated variant of SAGA, which uses the negative momentum trick in a novel way.
-Theoretical result shows that SSNM enjoys the best known bound for strongly convex problems and our experiments justified such improvement for the ill-conditioned problems.
-Admittedly, the memory consumption is a little bit high for SSNM, but considering the good performance and the general objective assumption, SSNM is still a valuable algorithm with high potential.
-We hope such a method will inspire researchers to further develop and utilize the acceleration tricks in stochastic optimization.
+In this paper, we proposed SSNM, an accelerated variant of SAGA, which uses the \textit{Sampled Negative Momentum} trick.
+Our theoretical results show that SSNM achieves the best known oracle complexity for strongly convex problems and our experiments justified such improvements for the ill-conditioned problems.
+Regarding its superiority over SAGA and Point-SAGA in convergence rate or oracle requirement, SSNM is potentially beneficial for a large family of high-dimensional machine learning tasks.